Corporate - Taxes on corporate incomeLast reviewed - 02 March 2023

 The IRES taxable base is determined according to the worldwide taxation principle, which states that, regardless of the location/jurisdiction where the income is produced, to the extent that the income is legally attributable to an Italian resident entity, the income is taxed in Italy.
 IRES is charged on the total net income reported in the financial statements of the company as adjusted for specific tax rules.
 Non-resident companies are taxed only on Italian-source income.

 There are different methods of computation for the IRAP taxable base, depending on the nature of the business carried out by the taxpayer.
 Provisions for liabilities and risks, as well as extraordinary items, cannot be taken into account when determining the IRAP taxable base.

 For sales and manufacturing companies, the IRAP taxable base is broadly represented by the company’s gross margin in its financial statements.
 In addition to the non-deductible items mentioned above, interest income and expense and provisions for bad debts are excluded for the purposes of the IRAP taxable base.

 For banks, the IRAP taxable base is broadly defined as follows:

 - Intermediation margin reduced by 50% of dividends.

 - 90% of amortisation costs relating to fixed tangible and intangible assets.

 - Net value of adjustments and reassessments for bad debts.

-Special rules apply to financial institutions, other than banks.
+Special rules apply to financial institutions, other than banks, and holding companies.

 The deduction of labour costs for IRAP purposes depends on the type of hiring contract.
 In particular: